Guidelines for Teaching Online

 MONITOR: Ongoing monitoring of student and co-instructor activity

-- Remain aware of all students' activity levels and privately contact students who are not participating on a weekly basis.
+- Maintain awareness of all students' activity levels and privately contact students who are not participating on a weekly basis.
 Contact the student's advisor, program coordinator, etc. if the student seems to be absent or failing.

-- Coordinate consistently with co-instructors and teaching support staff.
+- Coordinate constantly with co-instructors and teaching support staff.

 - Conduct office hours (as referenced in your syllabus) using telephone, web conferencing or other technologies easily available to students.